diyefi/Puma-HowTo/doc/spin1/assembly1_primary.md

 ## Method ONE : Pre Reflow ##
 #### MCU circuitry ####

-Following the [BOM], select the corresponding tab with the sub circuit that you are assembling in this case **Primary Parts** tab.
-Here you will find the correct component values and the topology of the circuit being assembled can be seen in the schematics.
+Follow the [BOM], select the corresponding tab with the sub circuit that you are assembling, in this case **Primary Parts** tab.
+Here you will find the correct component values.
+The topology of the circuit being assembled can be seen in the schematics.

-The PCB to component directions will always be referenced in the following manner:

-- PCB TOP side orientation:
-	- "**Spin 1**" and Puma eyes will always be in the lower right hand corner.

-- PCB BOTTOM side orientation:
-	- "**MAP**" and "**AAP**" are located on the left edge, with "**Puma**" and eyes mid to upper right side.

 If you have received a BLANK PCB start here, if you received a PARTIAL PCB skip to [Step 7](#assembly2_brv)

-/-- 337x260 img/soldered_mcu.jpg "MCU install" Install the MCU, its regulator, the PLL and crystal circuits.
+/-- 337x260 img/soldered_mcu.jpg "Partial assembled PCB" Installed is the MCU, its regulator, the PLL and crystal circuits.
+Shown is the shipped partially assembled PCB.

-This is what it should look like once completed.
-Note: Some partial boards were shipped with minimal components required to load code, they require the installation of the following components XXXXXXXXXX. --/
+--/

 **Step 1 :**
 /-- 337x260 img/placeholder_image.png "image to show MCU with glue and thermal paste, second with solder paste and third with MCU orientation"